Giovenco History, Family Crest & Coats of Arms

 Early Notables of the Giovenco family (pre 1700)

-Another 59 words (4 lines of text) are included under the topic Early Giovenco Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Giovenco Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Giovenco family to the New World and Oceana
+Migration of the Giovenco family

 Some of the first settlers of this family name or some of its variants were: Ignozio Giovina, who came to New York between the years 1884-1915; Frank Iovaldi, who came to Illinois between the years 1873-1896; Solesto Giovinini, who arrived in Indiana some time between 1899-1900.